What is the relationship between IVS and SCI?

 What else can I do with IVS?

-IVS is an accredited Sending, Coordinating and Receiving organisation for EU-funded European Voluntary Service (EVS) projects.
-You can find current vacancies open to UK residents on our website and on the official EVS database.
+IVS is an accredited Sending, Coordinating and Receiving organisation for EU-funded European Solidarity Corps (ESC) projects.
+You can find current vacancies open to UK residents on the official ESC database.

 IVS is also a Eurodesk Ambassador for the promotion of European opportunities among young people in UK.